-Sophia Lisovskaya was born in Moscow into a family of professional musicians and gave her first public performance at the age of six in Moscow’s Museum of Fine Art.
-Since then she has continued to follow the grand tradition of the old Russian School with a lineage of professors leading directly back to the great figures of Neuhaus, Sofronitzky and Scriabin.
-Regarding her debut CD released on BIS, the American Record Guide said she was “coming close to the standard set by Sofronitzky and Richter for these pieces” and said they were “outstanding performances.”
+Sophia Lisovskaya was born in Moscow into a family of professional musicians.
+Having shown early promise she gave her first public performance at the age of six in Moscow’s Museum of Fine Art, one of Sviatoslav Richter’s favourite venues, and has since continued to follow the grand tradition of the old Russian School with a lineage of professors leading directly back to the great figures of Neuhaus, Sofronitsky and Scriabin.

 First formal distinction came at the age of 13 when she won first prize in the prestigious Russian ‘New Names’ competition performing Chopin’s 2nd piano concerto with the former Ministry of Culture Symphony Orchestra, whilst studying at the Tchaikovsky Junior Conservatoire of Music.
 Sophia completed her musical education in the West, taking up the offer of a full scholarship at London’s Royal Academy of Music, where she studied with Professor Aaron Shorr, and gaining a scholarship from London’s Philharmonia Orchestra.
 In parallel with her studies, Sophia Lisovskaya’s career continued to blossom from her teens onwards with engagements such as her tour in South America performing Rachmaninoff’s 4th concerto in Buenos Aires (at the Teatro de Colon), Rio de Janeiro and Sao Paulo.
 She subsequently performed throughout Europe including appearances at St. James’ Palace (London), the Västerås Concert Hall (Sweden), and Wigmore Hall (London).